RahulJanagouda/kotlin-guides/contribute.md

     bundle install --path vendor/bundle

-_Note: If you're on Mac OS and this fails installing nokogiri, run `brew unlink xz`, install, and then `brew link xz`._
+_Note: If you're on Mac OS and this fails to install nokogiri, run `brew unlink xz`, install, and then `brew link xz`._

 ### Running the site